 - A time window between message production and consumption is required.
 For example, when an order is created on an e-commerce platform, a producer sends a delayed message to the Message Queue for RabbitMQ broker.
 The message is used to ask a consumer to check whether the order is paid within a required period of time.
 If the order is unpaid, the consumer closes the order.
 The Message Queue for RabbitMQ broker delivers the message to the consumer 30 minutes after the broker receives the message.
 After the consumer receives the message, it checks whether the payment is complete.
 If the payment is not complete, the consumer closes the order.
 Otherwise, the consumer ignores the message.

 - Messages are used to trigger scheduled tasks.
 For example, you can use a delayed message to trigger a scheduled task that sends notifications to users.

-- The value of the delay for a message must be a non-negative integer.
+- The value of the delay period for a message must be a non-negative integer.
 Unit: milliseconds.

-- The maximum delay is 86,400,000 milliseconds, which are equal to one day.
-If the delay for a message is set to a value larger than the allowed maximum value, the message is considered as a normal message.
+- The maximum delay period is 86,400,000 milliseconds, which are equal to one day.
+If the delay period for a message is set to a value larger than the allowed maximum value, the message is processed as a normal message.

-The following table compares the message delay schemes supported by Message Queue for RabbitMQ and open source RabbitMQ.
+The following table compares the implementation methods of the delayed message features that are supported by Message Queue for RabbitMQ and open source RabbitMQ.